U.S. states accused of using COVID-19 to close abortion clinics

 But abortion opponents welcomed the closing of clinics.
 "Abortion clinics conducting business as usual in the presence of a life-threatening disease show just how callous pro-abortion groups and abortionists are to protecting life at any stage," Carol Tobias, president of the National Right to Life, said in a recent statement.

 Clinics also sued last week in the state of Texas, where officials said abortions were medically unnecessary except for those needed to save the mother's life or health.
-Late on Monday, a judge in Texas issued a temporary restraining order to allow clinics there to remain open for now.
+On Monday, a judge in Texas also issued a temporary restraining order to allow clinics there to remain.

 Abortions in the United States are usually performed in outpatient settings or at home using drugs to end pregnancies, according to the Guttmacher Institute, a research group.